epwalsh/dotfiles/README.md

 git clone https://github.com/epwalsh/dotfiles.git && cd dotfiles && source bootstrap.sh
 ```

-Runtime: about 10 minutes if you install everything.
+Runtime: about 30 minutes to an hour if you install everything, depending on your internet speed.

 ### iTerm2